Skip to Content

 Paint basement stairs black with this easy DIY project | Building Bluebird

-The handrail for the stairs needed a little love too.
+The hand rail for the stairs needed a little love too.
 I used the paintbrush to give the handrail a fresh coat of black paint.
 I applied a second coat once the first coat dried.

 4 | Paint the Stairs Black Using a Roller